Siritao/distributed-llama2-server/README.md

 ```

 ## Start server
 You can use `watch -n 1 nvidia-smi` to decide the memory allocation and modify the `memory_bound` arg in `server.py`.
+Including more devices won't promote efficiency and may bring extra communication, so it is suggested to adjust `memory_bound` according to your environment.

 ```
 python server.py